myardubots/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Segmentation and clustering
-This is required for Coursera Applied Data Science Capstone
+Used beautiful soup for scrapping data from web for clustering